Skip to main content

 • _single_leading_underscore: weak “internal use” indicator.
 E.g. from M import * does not import objects whose names start with an underscore.

-• single_trailing_underscore_: used by convention to avoid conflicts with Python keyword, e.g. tkinter.Toplevel(master, class_=’ClassName’)
+• singletrailing_underscore: used by convention to avoid conflicts with Python keyword, e.g. tkinter.Toplevel(master, class_=‘ClassName’)

-• __double_leading_underscore: when naming a class attribute, invokes name mangling (inside class FooBar, __boo becomes _FooBar__boo; see below).
+• __double_leading_underscore: when naming a class attribute, invokes name mangling (inside class FooBar, boo becomes _FooBarboo; see below).

 • __double_leading_and_trailing_underscore**: “magic” objects or attributes that live in user-controlled namespaces.
 E.g. __init**, __import** or __file**.
 Never invent such names; only use them as documented.